gerardnico/mail-checker/contrib/contrib.md

 ## Nix

-We use Nix to set the needed tools.
+We use Nix to install and pin the dev/build tools to a version.